 Published in character i Literary Magazine

-Kevin returns to his car after a high school forensics tournament to find a giant locust sitting on the dashboard.
-After attempts to extricate it, Kevin drives home and tells his father that he can't remove the bug.
+Kevin returns to his car after a high school forensics meet to find a giant locust sitting on the dashboard.
+After attempts to get the bug out, Kevin drives home.
+He tells his father that he can't remove the insect.
 His father is not impressed by Kevin's cowardice.
-Irate, Kevin's father tosses out the grasshopper.
-When his father moves menacingly toward the insect, Kevin steps in front of him.
+Irate, Kevin's father removes the intruder.
+When his father moves menacingly toward the grasshopper, Kevin steps up.

 Coup de Grace